3011t/GraphicsSandbox/README.md

 # GraphicsSandbox
+This README is very much Work in Progress, same goes for all of my code that this repository currently contains.

 A repository that I use for playing around with real-time computer graphics.

 The project currently targets OpenGL v4.6, though the version can be lowered in Sandbox constructor to v4.3 with no other changes.